-This article summarizes all my knowledge and experience and it took me 6 months to get together.
+This article summarises all my knowledge and experience, and it took me 6 months to get together.
 I believe, anyone, newbie or pro, could find some new useful info inside of it.
 There are already hundreds of articles, dozens of guides.
 And some of them are really good.
-However, there was still a need for the comprehensive composition guide nicely presented and easy to follow.
+However, there was still a need for the comprehensive photography composition guide nicely presented and easy to follow.
 I did my best to keep it simple, concise and easy to understand with lots of goodies to download for future reference.
 Also, I keep it as short as possible with zero fluff for such a massive amount of material.
 Less talk, more practical info with examples, charts and graphs.

 Side note: Most of the time I shoot landscapes and, therefore, most of my examples are some nature scenes.
 While street photography or portrait photography have their own specifics, they still follow the same composition principles.
 I believe this guide can be easily extrapolated for whatever other genres you shoot.

 - How To Control and Affect Composition

 - Bonus #1: Dynamic Symmetry – Myth or Reality